mikarubi/abct/abct-python/abct/docstrings/degree.md

        S: Degree vector (size n).

    Methodological notes:
        The first-degree degree is the sum of connection weights.
-The. second-degree degree is the sum of squared connection weights.
+The second-degree degree is the sum of squared connection weights.
-       Together, the first and second degree are exactly or approximately equivalent to several measures of network communication and control.
+       Together, the first and second degrees are exactly or approximately equivalent to several measures of network communication and control.

        The residual degree is the degree after first-component removal